Air Europe: Accidents and incidents

-Air Europe had no fatal accidents involving an Air Europe aircraft.
+Air Europe had no fatal accidents involving its own aircraft.

 A widely reported flight deck fire involved an Air Europe aircraft in its penultimate season.
 On 17 December 1989, a F100 PH-ZCL en route from Copenhagen to Gatwick suffered a flight deck fire, necessitating a return to Kastrup Airport.
 None of the 88 occupants (seven crew and 81 passengers) were harmed by the fire that had started behind the co-pilot's seat.
 The aircraft needed to be taken out of service and was sent for repairs in the Netherlands.
 It re-entered service on 22 June 1990.